MDKHill/Springboard/Inferential-Statistics/README.md

 # Springboard
-This repository is for part of the inferential statistics module.
+This repository is for the inferential statistics module.
 The notebook was provided by Springboard.
 The area marked "# My Turn" is where my code is.